luebken/container-patterns/02-module-container.md

 ### 7. Small
 A container should have the least amount of code possible to fulfil its job.
 The smaller, the less dependencies, the less interference.
+Easier to redristibute.
 Better bug hunting, auditing.
 Smaller interface generally means better security.

 #### Best practices